eProsima/Fast-DDS-docs/docs/advanced.rst

 ---------------

 Unless you specify other configuration, *eProsima Fast RTPS* will use its built-in UDPv4 Transport Layer with a default configuration.
-You can change this default configuration or switch to UDPv6 by providing an alternative configuration when you create the Participant.
+You can change this default configuration or switch to UDPv6, TCPv4 or TCPv6 by providing an alternative configuration when you create the Participant.

 .. code-block:: c++